eecs489staff/a1-sockets-mininet/README.md

 *For clarity, Docker is not a VM software and will not work for this project.*

+**At this point in the spec, follow the instructions in `489 VM Setup.pdf` to set up your virtual machine.**

 ## Development Tips
 There are a few choices for how to develop and test code for this project: